GDR-learners: Orthogonal Learning of Generative Models for Potential Outcomes: Implementation details and hyperparameters

 \section{Implementation details and hyperparameters}

 \textbf{Architecture.} The architecture of neural instantiations for our \GDRlearners is given in Fig.~\ref{fig:gdr-learners}.
-For both the nuisance and target conditional generative models, we used hypernetworks \citep{ha2017hypernetworks} with two fully-connected sub-networks FC$_1$ and FC$_2$.
+Depending on the structure of the potential outcome ((i) tabular or (ii) image), we implemented conditioning for both the nuisance and target conditional generative models differently.
+Specifically, (i)~for all but the colored MNIST experiments, we used hypernetworks \citep{ha2017hypernetworks} with two fully-connected sub-networks FC$_1$ and FC$_2$.
 Both sub-networks had $L$ hidden layers with $ d_h$ hidden units and ELU activation function.
-The second subnetwork FC$_2$ outputs the parameters of a generative model $\theta(X, A)$ (nuisance generative model) or $\theta(V, a)$ (target generative model).
-We implement the generative models as follows: \begin{itemize} \item (a)~CNFs.
-We used neural spline flows \citep{durkan2019neural} with additional auto-regressive transformation \citep{huang2018neural} when $d_y > 1$.
-As a base distribution, we use a normal distribution $Z \sim N(0; I_{d_y})$.
-We further tuned the main flexibility hyperparameter of the neural spline flows, the number of knots $n_{\text{knots}}$.
-Additionally, to regularize the log-likelihood, we add noise regularization \citep{rothfuss2019noise} to the outcomes $\xi_y \sim N(0; \sigma^2_y)$. \item (b)~CGANs.
-The generators and discriminators of our CGANs were both fully-connected networks with one hidden layer with $d_{\text{g/d}}$ hidden units and ELU activation.
-For the discriminator, we sampled $Z \sim N(0; I_{d_y})$. \item (c)~CVAEs.
-Similarly to CGANs, the encoder and decoder of the CVAEs were fully-connected networks with one hidden layer with $d_{\text{e/d}}$ hidden units and ELU activation.
+The second subnetwork FC$_2$ outputs the parameters of a generative model $\theta(X, A)$ (nuisance generative model) or $\theta(V, a)$ (target generative model). {On the other hand, (ii)~for the colored MNIST experiments, we used the first fully-connected sub-network FC$_1$ from (i) together with feature-wise linear modulations \citep{perez2018film}.} We then implement the generative models as follows: \begin{itemize} \item (a)~CNFs. (i)~For all but the colored MNIST experiments, we used neural spline flows \citep{durkan2019neural} with additional auto-regressive transformation \citep{huang2018neural} when $d_y > 1$. {On the other hand, (ii)~for the colored MNIST experiments, we employed conditional masked autoregressive flows (MAFs) \citep{germain2015made,papamakarios2017masked}.} As a base distribution, we use a normal distribution $Z \sim N(0; I_{d_y})$.
+We further tuned the main flexibility hyperparameter: (i)~the number of knots $n_{\text{knots}}$ for the neural spline flows, and (ii)~number of autoregressive layers $n_{\text{l}}$ for the MAFs, respectively.
+Additionally, to regularize the log-likelihood, we add noise regularization \citep{rothfuss2019noise} to the outcomes $\xi_y \sim N(0; \sigma^2_y)$. \item (b)~CGANs. (i)~For all but the colored MNIST experiments, the generators and discriminators of our CGANs were both fully-connected networks with one hidden layer with $d_{\text{g/d}}$ hidden units and an ELU activation. {(ii)~For the colored MNIST experiments, we used two (de)convolutional layers with $d_{\text{g/d}}$ output channels preceded or followed by a fully-connected layer (for generators and discriminators, respectively), all with the ELU activations.} For the generator, we sampled $Z \sim N(0; I_{d_z})$, where $d_z=d_y$ in (i), and $d_z$ is tunable in (ii). \item (c)~CVAEs.
+Similarly to CGANs, the encoder and decoder of the CVAEs were the networks with either (i)~fully-connected or (ii)~convolutional layers.
 For our CVAEs, we set a prior as $Z \sim N(0; I_{d_z})$. \item (d)~CDMs.
 In our experiments, we closely followed an implementation of DiffPO \citep{ma2024diffpo}.
 Thus, the diffusion process uses conditional normal distributions and $Z_T \sim N(0; I_{d_y})$ (here $T$ is the number of diffusion steps).
-Also, we used a fully-connected network as the $\varepsilon$-net of the CDMs ($\varepsilon$-net aims to reconstruct the noise added during the diffusion process).
-This $\varepsilon$-net had one hidden layer with $d_\varepsilon$ hidden units and ELU activations.
-The dimensionality of time embedding was set to $d_t=20$. \end{itemize}
+As the $\varepsilon$-net of the CDMs ($\varepsilon$-net aims to reconstruct the noise added during the diffusion process), we used (i)~a fully-connected network with one hidden layer $d_\varepsilon$ hidden units and the ELU activations in all but the colored MNIST experiments. {At the same time, (ii)~for the colored MNIST experiments, we used a U-Net \citep{ronneberger2015u} as the $\varepsilon$-net with four convolutional layers (each with $d_\varepsilon$ output channels) and the ELU activations.
+The middle layer of the U-Net had a tunable number of units $n_\varepsilon$.} The dimensionality of time embedding was set to $d_t=20$. \end{itemize}